 Top 14 Attractions and Things to See Around the Amalfi Coast

 The definition of attraction, in the context of tourism, of course, is a place that draws visitors by providing something of interest or pleasure.
 If we were listing the top attractions in Rome, you’d like to see the Colosseum, Vatican, Trevi Fountain, and more.
 For the Amalfi Coast, you’ll see some historic attractions mixed in with beaches, islands, and restaurants with unbelievable views!
 Enjoy our list of the top Attractions on the Amalfi Coast written by the people who know.

 14. Spiaggia del Cauco, Erichie

-The beach will fill up with umbrellas and there are some cool places to eat nearby.
+The beach will fill up with umbrellas, and there are some cool places to eat nearby.
 Get there early and grab a letto (bed/chair) before the beach fills up.
-Great beach to watch a sunset if you pack some extra supplies and can last all day on the beach!
+Great beach to watch a sunset if you pack some extra supplies, and you can last all day on the beach!

 Address: Via Provinciale, 2